MaksymRybak/demo-ps-cross-platform-with-ionic/README.md

-# demo-ps-cross-platform-with-ionic
+# Cross platform with ionic
-Demo app built using ionic
+Demo of how to use ionic to create cross platform application